 Explain the reason you’re raising money.
 Share a story about how you helped someone and the difference it made in their life.
 Think about the animal shelter ads you’ve seen on television that follow the story of a cat or dog that was abused or neglected.
 They share how the organization helped the pet and found it a new home.

-You must do something similar with any piece of content you post online.
+You must do something similar with any piece of content you post either online or offline through fundraising flyers.
 How can you tell a story and show the value you add to your community?

 4. Be Transparent

 People want to know their donations go to a good cause.
 Be transparent about how you spend your money.
 In a recent survey, 86% of consumers felt authenticity was vital in deciding whether to do business with a brand.
 It stands to reason it’s even more important from a nonprofit.